apicalshark/quantum-launcher/changelogs/unreleased.md

 # System & Platform

 - Overhauled portable/custom directory system (see `docs/PORTABLE.md` for more info)
-- New (incomplete) support for: FreeBSD, Windows 7, Linux ARM 32-bit
+- Linux ARM 32-bit is now supported!
+- Experimental FreeBSD support is also available

 # Fixes